Diversity and inclusion are the keys to beating the next recession

 (DEI) efforts are a source of strength and resilience for companies weathering tough times.

 Historically marginalized groups play vital roles in a business during good and bad times.
 They are a good source of innovation that many companies overlook.
 These groups are also often the first to feel the effects of a business running into trouble.
+Embracing Canada’s diversity and inclusion efforts can help ensure that these groups are not only valued but also contribute to a company’s long-term success and resilience.

 Now more than ever, it is vital for organizations to prioritize workplace equity and inclusion.
 Not only is it the right thing to do, it’s also better for business.